 Caroline Ramsey joined the Law Center in 2022 as a staff attorney.
 Ms. Ramsey will support major litigation at the Law Center, and will focus on education, special education, and other matters pertaining to people with disabilities.

-Ms. Ramsey previously served as a Law Center legal intern in summer 2019.
+Ms. Ramsey previously served as a Law Center legal intern in summer 2019 and as a 2020 University of Virginia School of Law Robert F. Kennedy ’51 Public Service Fellow.
+As a fellow, she was part of the litigation team bringing a challenge to Pennsylvania’s inequitable and inadequate system of funding for public schools.
+Most recently, she served as a law clerk to to the Honorable Gerald A. McHugh of the United States District Court for the Eastern District of Pennsylvania.
 She has also interned with Community Legal Services in Philadelphia and participated in the University of Virginia School of Law Child Advocacy Clinic.
 Prior to law school, Ms. Ramsey worked in Philadelphia as paralegal for Klasko Immigration Law Partners, LLP, filing visa petitions and writing letters of support.
-She also worked as an advancement associate for St. James School and served as an AmeriCorps VISTA for college accesses organization College Possible, planning college preparation workshops and student service days for low-income high school students.

 Ms. Ramsey received a J.D. in May 2020 from the University of Virginia School of Law, where she was a Karsh-Dillard Scholar and served on the editorial board of the Virginia Law Review.
 She graduated Phi Beta Kappa from University of Notre Dame with a B.A. in Liberal Studies.